elpwc/Leaflet.Canvas-Markers-with-Title/README.md

 !DEVELOPPING!

-This is a altered version of [Leaflet.Canvas-Markers](https://github.com/eJuke/Leaflet.Canvas-Markers), with **addible custom title** and fix some known bugs.
+This is an altered version of [Leaflet.Canvas-Markers](https://github.com/eJuke/Leaflet.Canvas-Markers), with **addible custom title** and fix some known bugs.